SHDShim/PeakPo/README.md

 ## Where to get help

-Review [the PeakPo wiki page](https://github.com/SHDShim/peakpo/wiki) for detailed instructions regarding installation, setup, operation, and updates.”
+Review [the PeakPo wiki page](https://github.com/SHDShim/peakpo/wiki) for detailed instructions regarding installation, setup, operation, and updates.

 ## How to cite